 It goes without saying that there should be as many links as possible, pointing back to every blog post you publish.
 That’s why it is so important that your readers actively share and recommend your blog on social media.
 The best way to do this is to use share icons.
 The share icons will allow readers to quickly and easily share the post they like.
 That, in turn, means it will send more traffic to your blog.

 You should have a web-stats tool installed on your website to track performance.
 The most popular and the one that 90% of websites use is Google Analytics.
 Not only is the tool very good, but it is also free and easy to install.
 As you publish more posts to the blog, it will help give you a clearer picture of how people are responding to it.
 It should tell you which posts are most popular with readers so that you can work on posting similar content.

-The CTA here shouldn’t just be beneficial to you but the reader.
-The consequence of them being helped should be you getting a lead or a sale.
+The CTA here shouldn’t just be beneficial to you but should also be helpful to the reader.
+The consequence of them being helped should also help you get a lead or a sale.
 The CTA should also add value for the people who are reading the content.
 So, the CTA can also offer links to similar content, which the reader may find interesting.

 Once you have finished drafting the blog post, it is time to optimize it for search engines.
-The key here is not how many keywords you include but rather that they should be included without the sentences looking odd.
-Only incorporate a keyword or phrase if there an opportunity to do so.
+The key here is not how many keywords you include but rather how you include them without the sentences looking odd.
+Only incorporate a keyword or phrase if there is an opportunity to do so.